- In this article, we will show you how to automatically create a new invoice in the QuickBooks accounting platform upon contract signature.

 How does a new QuickBooks invoice get created?

 - If your automation has run successfully, you can head back to your QuickBooks platform and refresh the Sales (Transactions - AllSales) page under your company's account.

 - A new invoice will be available among your list of invoices:

 - The new invoice record will be created with the same properties you configured under the automation setup.

-- All customer and invoice data related will be prefilled in references to all defined Data fields of the signed contract data.
+- All related customer and invoice data will be prefilled in reference to all defined data fields of the signed contract data.

 - The final amount of the invoice will match the calculation of Amount x Quantity you have defined in the Invoice item field of the Automation Builder, and the currency will be the one you have specifically chosen:

 - The new QuickBooks invoice is now completed and includes the specified data points.
 Variables are fetched directly from the fully signed sales agreement, which triggers the automation flow.